lantz/mininet/README.md

 If you are using a Linux, see `INSTALL` for installation instructions and details.
 If you are using FreeBSD, see `INSTALL.FreeBSD`.
-On OpenBSD, `./configure` followed by `./util/install.sh -a` should be all that's needed.
+On OpenBSD, `./configure` followed by `./util/install.sh -a` should be all that is required.

+### De-Installation

+The FreeBSD and OpenBSD ports come with an 'uninstall' feature that removes the Mininet core libraries and related files (but not the additional packages that were installed):

+`./util/install.sh -u`

 ### Documentation